+The universe contains no moments.
 The universe is not composite.
+The universe is not a set.
 The universe is not a concept.
+The universe cannot be described.
 There is no plural for 'universe'.
-The universe was not created.
+The universe cannot be distinguished from The universe was not created. vacuum.